 As a result of the Company's merger with Lightera, the Company assumed the Lightera 1998 Stock Option Plan ("the 1998 Plan").
-The 1998 Plan provides for the granting of stock options to employees and consultants of the Company.
-Options granted under the 1998 Plan may be either incentive stock options or nonstatutory stock options.
-Incentive stock options, ("ISO"), may be granted only to Company employees (including officers and directors who are also employees).
-Nonstatutory stock options ("NSO") may be granted to Company employees and consultants.
-The Company has reserved 2,933,923 shares of Common Stock for issuance under the 1998 Plan.
+The 1998 Plan provided for the granting of stock options to employees and consultants of Lightera.
+Options granted under the 1998 Plan were either incentive stock options or nonstatutory stock options.
+Incentive stock options, ("ISO"), could be granted only to Lightera employees (including officers and directors who were also employees).
+Nonstatutory stock options ("NSO") could be granted to Lightera employees and consultants.
+The Company has reserved 2,529,161 shares of Common Stock for outstanding options under the plan.
+Options exercised are immediately subject to a repurchase right held by the Company which lapse over a maximum period of five years at such times and under such conditions as determined by the Board of Directors.
+To date, options granted generally vest over four years.